Amir Manbachi

-Biography
+Academic Biography

 Manbachi is of Iranian descent.
 He attended the University of Toronto, where he completed his bachelor's degree in applied sciences (BASc) in the Engineering Science (Physics) program.
 Later, he obtained his master's degree and a PhD in biomedical engineering at the University of Toronto.
 During his third year as a PhD candidate, he, along with his university advisers, established Spinesonics Medical which developed a sensor designed to aid in vertebral screw insertion procedures.
 They received $850,000 of grant funding to support their research and development efforts.

 In 2016, Manbachi joined the Department of Biomedical Engineering at Johns Hopkins University as a research faculty member.
 At Johns Hopkins University, he co-founded HEPIUS Innovation Labs and now serves as its director.
 He also served as an associate director of the Center for Bioengineering Innovation and Design.

 In 2018, Manbachi and Nao J. Gamo began researching ultrasound technology with the potential to target and "burn" brain tumors.
 They received a total of $750,000 in grant funding from Hopkins, Maryland Technology Development Corp., and the Wallace H. Coulter Foundation for this purpose.

 In 2020, Manbachi and a team co-led by Nicholas Theodore at Johns Hopkins Medicine were awarded a $13.5M grant from the Defense Advanced Research Projects Agency (DARPA) to research wearable and implantable ultrasound technologies for spinal cord injury patients.

 In 2022, Manbachi received Baltimore Business Journal's 40 under 40 award, and secured a Johns Hopkins Discovery award.

 In 2023, the HEPIUS Innovation Lab at Hopkins, led by Manbachi, received a Food and Drug Administration Breakthrough Device Designation for a novel ultrasound imaging implant.

 In 2024, he received American Institute of Ultrasound in Medicine's Peter Arger Excellence in Medical Student Education Award as well as the Hisako Terasaki's Young Innovator Award.

+Musical activity

+Manbachi has performed Persian classical music as a Tombak player.
+While studying engineering at the University of Toronto, he performed with The Chakavak Ensemble, in Canada.
+In 2007, The Varsity reported that Manbachi had played the Tombak since childhood and that Chakavak had performed at Toronto's Harbourfront Centre in a program inspired by the poetry of Rumi.
+In 2026, he was listed as the Tombak player for Soul of Persia at the Asia North Festival in Baltimore.